Putting Hurricanes on the Calendar

 Some scientists have used HURDAT data to link Atlantic hurricane trends to climate change.
 They disagree with Dr. Landsea's assumption that the long-term annual number of tropical cyclones has remained stable over time.

 Optional ExtensionFollow the real-life scientific drama over the accuracy of HURDAT by downloading and reading papers by Mann and Emanuel (2006), Landsea (2007), and Mann and Emanuel (2007).
-Use a spreadsheet program to perform HURDAT analyses that the papers use to illustrate their points.
 Follow up on more recent work by these and other meteorologists to decide if the frequency of tropical storms has changed over time.

 Why is HURDAT so important?

 Communities use information from the HURDAT database in setting building codes, assessing risk for emergency managers, and calculating potential losses for insurance and business interests.
 Additionally, scientists use the database to check their forecasting techniques, verify their predictions, and to study changes that may be attributed to climate change.

 The accuracy of the data is important enough that NOAA makes continual efforts to assess and improve the database.
 For example, some scientists have contributed to the effort by investigating leads in historical documents to help them identify storms that may have been missed.
 Other efforts focus on the accuracy of storms' paths.
 Read more about the HURDAT Re-Analysis project to learn how changes are decided upon and implemented to this important collection of data.